-Andrew Rice is the Associate Director for Technical Projects at VARC.
-Currently he is the lead for the Los Angeles Unified School District Academic Growth over Time project.
+Andrew Rice is a researcher at VARC.
+Andrew works with state agencies for the Los Angeles Unified School District Academic Growth over Time project.
 Aside from this Andrew works with state agencies (Wisconsin and North Dakota), reform groups (The New Teacher Project, The New Teacher Center, Teach Plus, CORE), school districts (New York City, Hillsborough County, Austin) and the national AFT.
 He also works on general technical development for the center.
 He received his Ph.D. in economics from the Pennsylvania State University with a focus on applied econometrics.

 email@example.com | Phone: (608) 890-3789

-In 2011, Jed Richardson joined VARC as a Researcher.
+In 2011, Jed Richardson joined VARC as a researcher and an Associate Director of VARC.
 He is currently the project lead for New York City and also contributes to the Integrated Data Evaluation and Action System (IDEAS) project and Gaining Early Awareness and Readiness for Undergraduate Programs (GEARUP) evaluation in Milwaukee.
 He has worked on early warning systems for improving the outcomes of at-risk students and methods for combining multiple indicators of educator effectiveness.
 He received his Ph.D. in Economics from the University of California, Davis.

 Gabe Rosen has been a data programmer at VARC since January 2011.
 He works on the Los Angeles Unified School District value-added project.
 He received his B.A. in economics and political science from the University of Wisconsin–Madison.